 Trinity Buoy Wharf has a range of spaces for hire including The Electrician’s Shop, a 19th Century industrial building and the 18th Century Drawing Studio.
 Both are popular wedding venues with guests often choosing to arrive by boat.

 The 600 tonne pontoon will now be towed down the river to the Royal Docks so it can be pumped with concrete for ballast.
 Once back at TBW a new bridge will connect the pontoon to the Thames bank.

 Photographer Sokari Higgwe, who lives on London City Island said the new pier was “a very exciting, very historic moment which I wanted to be part of”.

-The Thames Clippers will service the peninsular including LCI and Goodluck Hope together with stops at Providence Wharf and Ballymore’s Royal Wharf.
+The Thames Clippers will service the peninsular including LCI and Goodluck Hope together with a stop at Ballymore’s Royal Wharf.